 A: Peg – We look at lifecycle starting from incremental customer revenue—meaning how do we get new customers to expand, either from upselling or cross-selling to your existing installed base of customers or most importantly to keep an annuity revenue stream…we start with splitting customer acquisition into two main segments.
 One is those big Cisco customer deals, where we have relationships with customers from another business unit, and going down into our competitive base and selling department line of business applications.
 Then we move into how do we address the value realization for our customer base, and through our partners.
 Value realization covers everything from implementation, onboarding right on through to adoption.
 So we focus on empowering our partners to do that for our customers.
 Then the value realization leads to upsell and cross-sell deals.

-Q: How do you ensure consistent and aligned customer engagement across various teams?
 A: Ryan—“…It starts with what is the outcome that the customer expects from the partnership?”
 Then once we are clear on that, it takes mapping those outcomes back to the things we do for that client day to day.
-And then measuring those repetitively to make sure were consistently delivering at expected levels.
+And then measuring those repetitively to make sure we’re consistently delivering at expected levels.
 And we do that through a process that we call ‘Customer Performance Targets’ where each quarter we sit down with our clients to get a clear understanding of their goals.
 Then those goals become the center of our universe, so everything we do revolves around exceeding those goals for our clients.